darktable-org/dtdocs/content/lua/exporting-images.md

 - There is no message displayed once the example is done, only the progress bar on the lower left side tells the user that the job is complete.

-- We use `coroutine.yield` to call an external program.
+- We use `darktable.control.execute` to call an external program.
 The normal `os.execute` would block other lua codes from happening.